-four separate drainage districts are not needed to manage one infrastructure system
+four individual districts are not needed to manage one, interconnected infrastructure system

-- it's unsustainablethe drainage districts were not set up to manage a large urban flood safety system and have not been able to meet shifting federal standards under the current governance and revenue structures
+- it's unsustainablethe drainage districts were not set up to manage a large urban flood safety system and are unable to meet shifting federal standards under the current governance and revenue structures

 - it's inequitable

-the current funding structure is very limited and does not account for all of the services that are delivered or the benefits received
+the current revenue structure is limited and does not account for all of the services that are delivered or the benefits received